leestephen0320/module-10-challenge-stepehen-lee/README.md

 ## Tests

-Try to put the following inputs after running the code.
+Try to follow along with the video.